Hate Music

 Hate music will continue to serve as a potent tool for white supremacist recruiters internationally.
 Overlap between long-standing racist skinhead crews and bands with new efforts to promote hate music across other musical genres will likely also continue.
 These efforts are niche, though, and are not attracting large audiences.
 That said, such efforts reflect how the subculture of hate music has evolved over four decades to promote both distinct and overlapping subgenres of racist music.
 Deeply antidemocratic, those reflections project dehumanizing lyrics, imagery, symbolism and sometimes organizations that encourage violence and terrorism against communities and identities that have been and continue to be marginalized.

-Hate music bands and labels will also continue to attempt to evade enforcement parameters and mechanisms of companies like Spotify, Apple Music and others.
+Hate music bands and labels will also continue to attempt to evade enforcement parameters and mechanisms of such companies as Spotify, Apple Music and others.
 Bands outside the United States whose lyrics are sung in languages other than English are generally more successful at remaining on streaming platforms.
 This subculture is generally incapable of introducing its hate to wider audiences without the complicity or ignorance of music streaming services.

 Background

 From the early 1980s to the early 1990s, hate music grew from a cottage industry into a multimillion-dollar, international industry that was a primary conduit of money and young recruits flowing into the radical right.
-Although the subculture originated in Britain in the early 1980s, became popular among hardcore racists throughout the world.
+Although the subculture originated in Britain in the early 1980s, it became popular among hardcore racists throughout the world.

 The scene grew up around the English band Skrewdriver, led by the late Ian Stuart Donaldson, and has spawned hundreds of bands.
 Hate music spans numerous genres of music.